 the Platform for Automated Workflows by SSRL

 paws stands for the Platform for Automated Workflows by SSRL.
-It was conceived to serve as a lean and modular workflow manager for spectral data.
+It was conceived to serve as a lean and modular workflow manager for scientific data.

-paws interfaces fluidly with an ever-growing number of packages and provide easy ways for users to add their own operations, as Python modules following a simple template.
+paws interfaces with an ever-growing number of packages and provides for users to add their own Operations, by writing isolated Python modules following a simple template.

 The documentation for paws is hosted by readthedocs.org: http://paws.readthedocs.io/en/latest/.
 This documentation is continually under development.
 Please contact the developers at email@example.com if the documentation fails to answer your questions.